What is an FX Volume Price Plan?

 Your commission level will not change automatically based on your volume traded.
 To request a change in commission rate (and corresponding minimum monthly commitment level), please contact your Account Executive or send an email to our Client Services team.
 They will be happy to facilitate the change for you.

 Can I pay a higher per trade commission with a lower monthly minimum if I become less active?

 This can be done at any time, but it is not done automatically.
 The monthly minimum commission chosen by each client will apply until they request a change.
 To request a change in commission rate (and corresponding minimum monthly commitment level), please contact your Saxo Account Executive or send an email to our Client Services team.
 They will be happy to facilitate the change for you.

 Which currency pairs are available with FX Volume Price Plan?

-In accordance with the all-inclusive spreads' pricing terms, all currency pairs are available and all follow the same cost structure, including spot metals.
+All currency pairs that Saxo offer are available and all follow the same cost structure, including spot metals.
 The commission rate is not more expensive when you trade something other than the most popular currency pairs.